 NCI Hospital File

-NCI has created a Hospital File that includes information about hospitals that are part of the SEER-Medicare data.
+NCI has created a Hospital File (PDF) that includes information about hospitals that are part of the SEER-Medicare data.
 Information about these hospitals has been obtained from several sources.
 These sources include the Healthcare Cost Report (HCRIS) and the Provider of Service (POS) survey from the Center for Medicare and Medicaid Services (CMS).
 The HCRIS data is created annually from reporting that CMS requires of hospitals that bill to the Medicare and Medicaid program.
 CMS also requires institutions to periodically complete the Provider of Service (POS) survey.
-NCI has extracted selected variables from the HCRIS and POS files from 1996, 1998, and 2000 – 2012 to be included in the Hospital File.
+NCI has extracted selected variables from the HCRIS and POS files from 1996, 1998, and 2000 – 2014 to be included in the Hospital File.
 It should be noted that there are differences between the HCRIS and POS files as to exact time periods and how selected variables are defined.
 NCI has not attempted to resolve any inconsistencies between files, but is making researchers aware of these differences.
 Close examination of the data may be needed.
 In addition to information from CMS, the NCI Hospital File includes information about whether the institution was an NCI-designated cancer center as of 2002, 2005, and 2010.
 There are also historic variables denoting if the hospital participated in any NCI-sponsored cooperative group trial in 2002 or 2005.
 The NCI Hospital file includes encrypted hospital numbers making it possible to link the NCI Hospital file to the hospital numbers found on the SEER-Medicare claims.

 The hospital file will be made available without charge to investigators.
 Investigators must include a description of the use of the file in their proposal requesting SEER-Medicare data.